-Integrating risk management relies on an understanding of the Ministry's purpose, goals and complexity, and it is important that risk is managed in every part of our structure and that everyone in the Ministry has responsibility for managing risk.
+Integrating risk management relies on understanding the Ministry's purpose, goals, and complexity.
+It is important that risk is managed in every part of our structure and that everyone in the Ministry is responsible for managing risk.

 Governance guides the Ministry's course, our external and internal relationships, and the rules, processes and practices needed to achieve its purpose.
 Our structure translates governance direction into the strategy and associated objectives required to achieve desired sustainable performance levels and long-term viability.
 Determining risk management accountability and oversight roles are integral parts of the Ministry's governance.